trychlos/pwix-modal/README.md

 The package's behavior can be configured through a call to the `Modal.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.

 Known configuration options are:

+- `backdropOpacity`

+    The opacity of the backdrop when it is visible.

+    Default to `0.5`.

+    Since v2.5.

+- `backdropVisible`

+    Whether the backdrop is visible.

+    Default to `false` for compatibility reason:

+    - `bootstrap`'s backdrop defaults to be visible

+    - `pwix:modal` has chosen to not display this backdrop, thus the reason of the default value of this parameter.

+    Since v2.5.

 - `closeByBackdrop`